bitcraze/crazyflie-lib-python/docs/user-guides/python_api.md

 ## Synchronous API

-The synchronous classes are wrappers around the asynchronouse API, where the asynchronous calls/callbacks are replaced with blocking calls.
+The synchronous classes are wrappers around the asynchronous API, where the asynchronous calls/callbacks are replaced with blocking calls.
 The synchronous API does not provide the full flexibility of the asynchronous API, but is useful when writing small scripts for logging for instance.